Chapter 3 Bug Tracking

 Search on the R-devel mailing list for messages with keywords related to your possible bug.
 If you find some related messages then read them to see if they clarify whether or not it is a bug.
 If you do not find any related messages, then please post a new message to R-devel.
 Your message should include (1) a brief description of the bug including current and expected behavior, (2) a minimal reproducible example.

 3.2 What condition might not be a bug?

 In case the code is doing something unexpected, it may not necessarily be a bug.
 Carefully review the documentation of the function being called, and check whether the behaviour being exhibited on calling this function is the same as it was designed to do.

 Issues with seemingly identical numbers not being equal (especially floating point numbers) are usually not bugs.

-If some function is working, but it is not defined in the best generalised way, then consult someone to look over your code.
+If some function is working, but it is not defined in the best generalised way, then consult someone to look over the code.
 This may perhaps not be a bug; instead, it might be an alternative way of writing the function.

 3.3 Checking if a bug is already reported

 The first step before filing a bug report is to see whether the problem has already been reported.
 Checking if the bug is reported will:

 Help you see if the bug is already fixed for the next release.

 Lead you to learn what needs to be done to fix it.